hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/dataanalysis3fs.md

 ## Link to practical parts

-We be put online every week
+Will be put online every week